isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

 	<div class="new-accordion-content">
 		<h4>For Singaporeans/PRs</h4>
 		<p>Good news!
 Your library membership is automatically processed, so you don't have to activate it.
 This will take up to 7 working days after you have received your new PAssion card. </p>
           <p>To check that your library membership has been activated, sign in <a href="https://account.nlb.gov.sg">online</a> with your Singpass or using your NRIC number.
-The online service will let you know if your membership is activated and prompt you to create a myLibrary ID (user ID).
+The online service will let you know if your membership is activated and prompt you to create a myLibrary ID (username).
 With this myLibrary ID, you can instantly check your account online, <a href="/get-started-with/nlb-mobile/">read eBooks or borrow physical library items</a>, and access the resources in our digital collection.</p>
 	<p>(Note: If there are issues with your membership, please visit any library, except library@Chinatown, with a valid PAssion card and approach staff for assistance.)</p>
 	<h4>For Foreigners</h4>
 	<p>Currently, NLB Partner Membership is only free for PAssion ez-link Holders who are Singaporeans or PRs.
 Foreigners can choose to register as a Partner Member by paying the annual fee ($42.80).
 The registration fee ($10.50) will be waived.
-To sign up, please go to a Reservation Locker at any library except library@chinatown.
+To sign up, please <strong>approach a staff member at any library</strong>.
 Check our <a href="https://www.nlb.gov.sg/VisitUs/Membership.aspx#membership_for_foreigners">membership guide</a> to find out what documents you will need to bring, in addition to a valid PAssion card.</p>
 	<p>(Note: If there are issues with your membership, please visit any library, except library@Chinatown, with a valid PAssion card and approach staff for assistance.)</p>
           </div>